 More Things to Do in Sabah

 A visit to nearby Kampung Lok Urai, a Filipino colony the state government refuses to recognize, offers travelers a different look at this storied island’s darker side.
-Located on the eastern shore of Pulau Gaya, Kampung Lok Urai is filled with stilt houses and walkways made of well-weathered planks.
+Located on the eastern shore of Gaya Island, Kampung Lok Urai is filled with stilt houses and walkways made of well-weathered planks.
 While it’s considered a high-risk travel area by police, it’s also home to a unique way of life found only on this popular island.

 - Things to do in Kota Kinabalu